sebastienrichoz/AMT-App-01/README.md

 - Wildfly administration on the port `9990`

 ## Rest API
-The API allowing users management is documented here.
+The API allowing users management is documented.
+Check the [API file](https://github.com/sebastienrichoz/AMT-App-01/blob/master/doc/API.md).
 It provide endpoints to create, find, update and delete users.
 You can also find a Postman collection to test see the API in action.

+You can learn how to test the Rest API with [this documentation](https://github.com/sebastienrichoz/AMT-App-01/blob/master/doc/Postman.md).

 This API is not secured with an authentication.